-- 1. File an application for admission and be accepted to the College. - 2.
+- 1. File an application for admission and be accepted to Dominican College. - 2.
 Have the results of the Scholastic Aptitude Test (S.A.T.) or the American College Testing (A.C.T.)
-Assessment Test forwarded to the College (freshmen only); - 3.
+Assessment Test forwarded to Dominican College (freshmen only); - 3.
 Submit high school or college transcripts; - 4.
-File a Free Application for Federal Student Aid, available from the Financial Aid Office; - 5.
-Apply for the New York State Tuition Assistance Program (T.A.P.) if a New York State resident. - Note that a commuter student may not receive institutional funds in excess of the difference between tuition and NY State T.A.P. - The following scholarships are awarded through the generosity of College benefactors:
+File a Free Application for Federal Student Aid, available on the web (www.fafsa.ed.gov); - 5.
+Apply for the New York State Tuition Assistance Program (T.A.P.) if a New York State resident.

+Note: A commuter student may not receive institutional funds in excess of the difference between tuition and NY State T.A.P.

+The following scholarships are awarded through the generosity of College benefactors: